 Given this is the fourth-generation Toyota Prius, the Japanese manufacturer has extensive experience when it comes to the electrified element of the engine tech.
-That means over more than 20 years of development the car and its electronics are ultra reliable, as you’d expect from a Toyota.
+That means over more than 20 years of development, the car and its electronics have been ultra-reliable, as you’d expect from a Toyota.

-Our sister title Auto Express ranked Toyota as the 12th best brand for overall customer satisfaction in its most recent Driver Power owner survey, while the brand overall ranked 6th on the list of best manufacturers for 2020.
+Our sister title Auto Express ranked Toyota Prius as the 16th best car to own in its most recent Driver Power owner survey, while the brand overall ranked 6th on the list of best manufacturers for 2020.
 Those are very strong results indeed and should give buyers confidence with this facelifted model.

-The Toyota Prius’s standard safety kit and clever platform mean it’ll help prevent an accident, but if the worst should happen it’ll be safe in a crash.
+The Toyota Prius’s standard safety kit and clever platform mean it’ll help prevent a collision, but if the worst should happen it’ll be safe in a crash, too.

-All cars get seven airbags, collision warning with pedestrian detection and autonomous braking, lane departure alert, adaptive cruise and a reversing camera fitted as standard, which helped the Prius achieve a full five-star Euro NCAP safety rating.
+All cars get seven airbags, collision warning with pedestrian detection and autonomous braking, lane-departure alert, adaptive cruise control and a reversing camera fitted as standard, which helped the Prius achieve a full five-star Euro NCAP safety rating.

-If you go for a Business Edition model you also get a blind spot monitor, while Business Edition Plus adds front and rear parking sensors.
+If you go for a Business Edition model, you also get blind-spot monitoring, while Business Edition+ adds front and rear parking sensors.